Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The software resource monitoring should include     Process and Services in the system
  - It should monitor and report the usage through Syslog Message
- - Add new resource monitoring service  named 'sysmonitor.service'  to systemd service list.
+ - The monitoring service should run as separate service and it should get lanched automatically during bootup.
+By defauilt Add new resource monitoring service  named 'sysmonitor.service'  to systemd service list.
  - All the alert message should be sent to syslog

 Resouce Monitoring